News

 Information: Visa & Passport fees paid in error

 Please note that any charges or fees for visa or passport transferred in error are not refundable.
-For this reason, the embassy asks you to be sure before you make transfer paments for services and to seek clarification if not sure.
+For this reason, the embassy asks you to be sure before you make transfer payments for services and to seek clarification if not sure.

 The embassy of Nigeria will not be responsible for a refund of such payments because it is not within its capacity to do so.